Bucciamarcia/mush_on/README.md

 - Teams history shows if a customer group is assigned
 - Can filter dates in teams history
 - Can filter dogs in stats page
+- Can add father and mother in dog page